Vsuvarn/Cart/README.md

 | @reduxjs/toolkit| state management data fetching and caching |
 |react-native-paper  |Material Design library for ui|

-##### The APK size 65.4 MB because i am use Expo it's universal native apps
+##### The APK size is 65.4 MB because I use Expo its universal native apps
 ### Steps
 - `npm install` and `cd ios `after `pod install `
 - `npm start `
-- its on web browser and android or ios(with using expo go app )
+- it's on a web browser and Android or ios(using the Expo Go app )